- What is Clear Passage?

 - Physio/physical therapy (PT) is a highly-respected form of mainstream medicine.
 It is a licensed and highly-regulated profession, requiring a five (plus) year university degree.
 In order to be accepted into a physical therapy program, a candidate must have an academic history and background similar to that required for medical school.

 Physicians recognize that physical therapy is a conservative approach.
 Since there is such a low risk of complications, most physicians encourage patients to attend or to make their own decisions regarding therapy.
-Patients with recent onset of pain should be screened by their physician for the few conditions that would prevent treatment, such as active infection, cancer or abnormal cysts.
+Patients should be screened by their physician for conditions that would prevent treatment, such as active infection, active cancer or abnormal cysts.
 We are glad to consult with your physician to explain our work or discuss your case.

 While you will pay us directly for our services, your insurer may reimburse you for part or all of your therapy.
 Please note that Medicare and Medicaid do not cover our level of service.